Last Updated: July 25, 2025

 Arugula

-- - When harvesting your arugula pluck only the outer leaves, as the plant grows from the center.
+- When harvesting arugula pluck only the outer leaves, as the plant grows from the center.
 This way the plant will keep yielding edible leaves.

 Cucumber